nestordemeure/NERSChat/README.md

 Functionalities:

 * compose several containers?
+  * this is a usecase for docker compose / rancher
+    * an easy solution would be a lightweight router: starting several vllm on different port and routing commands to them
+    * or... we launch as many workers as we want and a router periodically check which models are available and takes/redirects requests
+    * or, we could create a router at the client level, sending feelers for the various workers and redirecting as needed
 * connection might fail if the node has not loaded the model yet, give it some (2-5minutes) time (and have a nice error)?
 * try reconnecting / finding a new worker if the current one died?